Chuck's Story: An Amazing Journey.

 My Original Sketch.

-Originally, I called him Boneless Chuck The Spineless Wimp.
-I packaged him like hamburger and wrote this description.
+I Originally called him Boneless Chuck The Spineless Wimp.

 "Is there a Boneless Chuck in your life?
 Married to one?
 Friends with one?
 Work for one?
 Elected one?